chriskrycho/v4.chriskrycho.com/content/theology/bible-reading-plan.md

 Author: Chris Krycho
 Date: 2014-12-02 17:50
 Slug: bible-reading-plan
-Description: I need a plan for reading the Bible&mdash;just like for everything else in life.
+Summary: I need a plan for reading the Bible&mdash;just like for everything else in life.
 Otherwise, things go downhill in a hurry.

 Sometimes I feel like an idiot.